What are zebra mussels?

-Zebra mussels are a small, destructive invasive species that can spread across Texas by hitching a ride on boats and trailers.
+Zebra and Quagga mussels are a small, destructive invasive species that can spread across Texas by hitching a ride on boats and trailers.
 They grow to only about 1 ½ inches and develop a distinctive zebra-striped shell.
-One zebra mussel can produce up to one million microscopic larvae.
-Zebra mussels can cause tremendous environmental and economic damage – hurting aquatic life, damaging your boat, hindering water recreation and even threatening your water supply.
+One zebra or quagga mussel can produce up to one million microscopic larvae per year.
+Invasive mussels can cause tremendous environmental and economic damage – hurting aquatic life, damaging your boat, hindering water recreation and even threatening your water supply.

-The following Texas lakes are classified as “infested” with zebra mussels: Austin, Belton, Bridge-port, Buchanan, Canyon, Dean Gilbert (a 45-acre Community Fishing Lake in Sherman), Eagle Mountain, Georgetown, Granger, Grapevine, Lady Bird, Lewisville, Livingston, Lyndon B. Johnson, Marble Falls, O.H.
-Ivie, Pflugerville, Placid, Randell (local Denison access only), Ray Roberts, Richland Chambers, Stillhouse Hollow, Texoma, and Travis.
-Lakes Dunlap, Fishing Hole, Lavon, McQueeney, Medina, Richland Chambers, Walter E. Long, and Worth, as well as river reaches downstream on the Colorado, Guadalupe, Lampasas, Leon, Little, Red, and Trinity rivers, are classified as “positive” for zebra mussels.
-Lake Ray Hubbard is classified as “suspect”.
+The following Texas lakes are classified as “infested” with zebra mussels: Amistad, Austin, Belton, Bridgeport, Brownwood, Buchanan, Canyon, Dean Gilbert (a 45-acre Community Fishing Lake in Sherman), Diversion (private lake downstream of Medina Lake), Eagle Mountain, Georgetown, Granger, Grapevine, Hords Creek, Inks, Lady Bird, Lewisville, Livingston, Lyndon B. Johnson, Marble Falls, Medina, O.H.
+Ivie, Pflugerville, Placid, Randell (local Denison access only), Ray Roberts, Richland Chambers, Stillhouse Hollow, Texoma, Travis, Walter E. Long, and Worth.
+Invasive mussels or their larvae have been detected on multiple occasions in several lakes, which are designated as “positive.”
+Lakes Dunlap, Fishing Hole, Lavon, and McQueeney, as well as river reaches downstream on the Colorado, Guadalupe, Lampasas, Leon, Little, Red, and Trinity rivers, are classified as “positive” for zebra mussels and Lake Amistad is currently classified as “positive” for quagga mussels in addition to being “infested” for zebra mussels.
+Lake Ray Hubbard is classified as “suspect” for zebra mussels.
 View map.

 CLEAN Clean your boat, trailer and gear by removing all plants, animals and foreign objects. |